pspealman/CVish/README.md

  * Analysis of discordant reads requires Paired End reads.

 ### -depth
 * Purpose: Calculates read depth statistics over chrosomes.
-Negative filtering can be performed wherein reads within a given region are not counted.
-This is helpful for removing aberrant depths generated from multiple copy regions such as transposons and rDNA or low-complexity regions such as telomeres.
+Positive filtering can be performed, wherein only reads within a given region are counted.
+This is helpful for removing aberrant depths generated from multiple copy regions such as transposons and rDNA.
 * Format:
  ```
 python erisapfel.py -depth -filter_bed <filter_bed_format_file> -run_name <output prefix>